EvHaus/brackets-jscs/README.md

 JSCS (and brackets-jscs) can be used to validate JSX files.
 First you'll need to install `esprima-fb' via:

 ```
-npm install esprima-fb
+npm install -g esprima-fb
 ```

-Then in your .jscs.json file, add the following line:
+Then in your .jscsrc file, add the following line:

 ```
 "esprima": "./node_modules/esprima-fb"